-Primary Air - Slide Control
+Primary Air - controllable

+Primary air is controlled via the sliding vent in the bottom of the door.
+This provides an air draught through the grate to the bed of the fire.
 Slide right to open and left to close.
-Open this when you start a fire, and to regulate anthracite fires.
-It should be closed when a wood fire is established for the best efficiency.
+Open this when you start a fire, and to regulate solid fuels other than wood.
+It should be closed when a wood fire is established for the best efficiency but can be used to give a wood fire a boost when it is dying out.

-Secondary Air
+Secondary Air - controllable

-Secondary air is controlled via the sliding vent above the door, it is this 'airwash' that keeps a clean and uninterrupted view of the fire, also aiding good secondary combustion of fuel and reducing emissions into the chimney and environment.
+Secondary air is controlled via the sliding vent above the door, it is this 'airwash' that keeps a clean and uninterrupted view of the fire, and also aids good secondary combustion of fuel; thus reducing emissions in the chimney and out to the environment.
 Slide to the right to open and to the left to close.
 Use this to control wood fires.
-It should be closed when burning anthracite for the best efficiency after the fire is established.
+It should be closed when burning solid fuels other than wood for the best efficiency after the fire is established.